shadyproject/opentelemetry-collector-contrib/processor/asprocessor/README.md

 The following settings can be configured:

-- `providers`: A map containing as information providers.
-These providers are used to search for the as location attributes associated with an IP.
+- `providers`: A map containing geographical location information providers.
+These providers are used to search for the geographical location attributes associated with an IP.
 Supported providers:
   - [maxmind](./internal/provider/maxmindprovider/README.md)
 - `context` (default: `resource`): Allows specifying the underlying telemetry context the processor will work with.
 Available values:
   - `resource`: Resource attributes.